Phacelia dalesiana

-Phacelia dalesiana is a species of flowering plants in the borage family endemic to California.
+Phacelia dalesiana is a species of flowering plants in the family Hydrophyllaceae endemic to California.
 It is commonly known as Scott Mountain phacelia or Howell's phacelia.
 Under the synonym Howellanthus dalesianus, it was considered to be the only species in the monotypic genus Howellanthus.

 Description

 Phacelia dalesiana is a perennial herb producing a few decumbent stems up to about 15 centimeters long, forming a patch on the ground.
 It is glandular and hairy in texture.
 The leaves are located in a rosette, with a few smaller ones along the stems.
 They are oval and smooth-edged.

 The inflorescence is a small curving cluster of flowers each just under a centimeter wide.
 The flower is white with small purple streaks at the throat.
 There are five protruding stamens tipped with large purple anthers.
 It blooms between May and August, the timing dependent on snowmelt.

 Taxonomy

 Phacelia dalesiana was first described in 1937 by John Thomas Howell.
 In 2010, it was transferred to a new monotypic genus Howellanthus as Howellanthus dalesianus, the name honoring botanist John Thomas Howell.
 The type location is the summit of Scott Mountain in Trinity County, California, near California State Route 3 and the Pacific Crest Trail, the type locality for many species of rare endemic plants.
 As of March 2024, the transfer was not accepted by sources such as Plants of the World Online and the World Flora Online.